-Shininess, brilliance, and sparkle are properties related to a film's gloss value.
-They can be valuable appearance attributes for packages, labels, or graphic arts items.
+Shininess, brilliance, and sparkle are properties related to a film's gloss value and can be valuable appearance attributes for packages, labels, or graphic arts items.

 Precise comparisons of gloss values can only be made when the measurements are performed on samples of the same general type of material, using the same procedure and test angle.
-In particular, it is not valid to compare the gloss values of transparent films and opaque films.
+Specifically, it is not a valid procedure to compare the gloss values of transparent films and opaque films.

 What affects film gloss

-Gloss is primarily determined by material selection and surface smoothness, which are defined during product and process development.
-Day-to-day process variations will have an insignificant effect on gloss.
-Transparent films have two reflecting surfaces.
-Although rare, this can lead to gloss values that exceed 100.
+Gloss is primarily determined by material selection and surface smoothness, which are defined during product and process development, and day-to-day process variations will have an insignificant effect on gloss.
+Transparent films have two reflecting surfaces which, although rare, can lead to gloss values that exceed 100.

-ExxonMobil uses commercially available glossmeters to measure 45-deg gloss consistent with ASTM procedure D 2457.
-The simplified diagram in Figure 2 graphically summarizes the test.
+ExxonMobil uses commercially available glossmeters to measure 45-degree gloss consistent with ASTM procedure D 2457; the simplified diagram in Figure 2 graphically summarizes the test.